NVIDIA/TensorRT-LLM/examples/high-level-api/README.md

     --input_dir Llama-2-7b --model_size 7B --output_dir llama-hf-7b
 ```

-That should produce a HuggingFace format model in `./llama-hf-7b`, which could be used by the high-level API.
+That should produce a HuggingFace format model in `./llama-hf-7b`, which could be used by the HLAPI.

 ### Option 2: From TensorRT-LLM engine
 There are two ways to build the TensorRT-LLM engine:

 1. You can build the TensorRT-LLM engine from the HuggingFace model directly with the `trtllm-build` tool, and save the engine to disk for later use.
 Please consult the LLaMA's [README](../llama/README.md).
-2. Use the Python high-level API to save one:
+2. Use the HLAPI to save one:

 ```python
 config = ModelConfig(<model-path>)